Picture this: You're watching your favorite movie on Netflix when you suddenly get a notification on your phone.

 It's important to note, however, that you generally do not have to replace your entire phone when the battery gets old.
 Unless you're itching to grab the latest phone, swapping out your battery is generally the better way to solve an aging phone's woes.

-How To Prevent Your Phone From Dying Suddenly Before The Battery Runs Out
+How To Prevent Your Phone From Shutting Off Suddenly at A 20% or 40% Charge?

 Replace Your Battery